replicatedhq/replicated-sdk/README.md

 - *POST* `/api/v1/mock-data` endpoint accepts a JSON request body to set the mock data.
 - *GET* `/api/v1/mock-data` endpoint returns the entire mock data.
 - *DELETE* `/api/v1/mock-data` endpoint deletes the mock data.

+**Note** The endpoint *POST* `/api/v1/mock-data` exclusively supports full data posts, meaning that if any updates are required for the mock data, the entire dataset must be sent to the endpoint via the `POST` method.

 **Note**: `dev` mode can be enabled for `"Development"` license type only.